-Handles the extra twist of wide bars and is available right down to 31mm.
+Handles the extra twist of wide bars and is available right down to a 33mm length.